Drug & Alcohol Rehab Near Me in Austin, Texas

 AAC is in-network with many insurance companies.
 Your addiction treatment could be covered depending on your policy.

-More Ways to Get Help
+Other Ways to Get Help & Austin Rehab Resources

+Addiction treatment comes in all forms.
+Free resources and tools help people on their recovery journey.
 If you need substance abuse treatment in Austin, turn to one of these resources to assist you:

 - Travis County Family Drug Treatment Court, a program for substance-abusing parents who are involved with Child Protective Services.